motoharu-gosuto/psvcd/README.md

 CMD56 is generic command that allows PS Vita to interface with game cart by sending and receiving data packets.
 Format of these packets is vendor specific.
 So basically this step is a game cart protection step which identifies only original game carts.

-This initialization happens at high speed and is hard to sample unless you own professional gear.
+This initialization happens at high speed and is hard to sample unless you own professional level gear.
 I do not own one so I have tried to sample with FPGA instead.
 As far as I understand this step includes 10 pairs of request/response packets.
 Some of these packets are constant while others are not and partially change after each time you turn on PS Vita.
 This is most likely related to some encryption mechanism.